awesome-panel/awesome-panel/src/pages/issues.md

 - No Code syntax highlighting.
 [Issue 391](https://github.com/holoviz/panel/issues/391)
 - Wide Images can overflow.
 Would be nice if `max-width: 100%` was set by default.
 - Cannot get full width widthout lots of empty space at bottom.
 [Issue 848](https://github.com/holoviz/panel/issues/848)

-## Bokeh Layout Engine is Slow in Chrome

-Please note that there is a bug wrt.
-Chrome making Panel/ Bokeh applications slow in general.
-See [Bokeh Issue 9515](https://github.com/bokeh/bokeh/issues/9515)

 ## Plotly Plots are not well supported